colbdavis/clanknet/README.md

 # Clank Net, build your net of clankers: A Local AI Docker Network

-A comprehensive Docker Compose setup for running a complete local AI ecosystem with Ollama, Open WebUI, SearXNG search engine and n8n for automation.
+A Docker Compose setup for running a complete local AI ecosystem with Ollama, Open WebUI, SearXNG search engine and n8n for automation.

 ## 🚚 Containers